FirelightWP/easy-fancybox/trunk/readme.txt

 = Where is the settings page? =

 There is no settings page but there are a few options you can change.
 See the new **FancyBox** section on **Settings > Media**.
-To see the default, check out the example under Screenshots and you see what that is...
+To see the default, check out the example under [Screenshots](http://wordpress.org/extend/plugins/easy-fancybox/) ...

-= Is Easy FancyBox multi-site compatible? =
+= Will a WordPress generated gallery be displayed in a FancyBox overlay? =

+Yes, but _only_ if you used the option **Link thumbnails to: Image File** when inserting the gallery!

+= Can I display web pages or HTML files in a FancyBox overlay? =

 Yes.
+Place a link with either `class="fancybox-iframe"` or `class="fancybox iframe"` to any web page or .htm(l) file in your content.

+NOTE: The difference between these two (- or space) is in size of the overlay viewport.
+Try it out and use the one you like best :)

-= Can I Network Activate this plugin? =
+= Can I play SWF files in a FancyBox overlay? =

 Yes.
+Just place a link _with the URL ending in .swf_ to your Flash file in the page content.

+If you do not have **swf** included in the *Auto-enable* option on Settings > Media admin page,you will need to add either `class="fancybox"` or `class="fancybox-swf"` to the link to enable FancyBox for it.

-= Can I install it in mu-plugins? =
+= Can I play Youtube movies in a FancyBox overlay? =

 Yes.
+Just place a link with `class="fancybox-swf"` to either the Youtube page or directly to the movie inside your page content.

+This is actually a special case of SWF file.
+The URL for Youtube movies does not end in .swf so the FancyBox script will not be able to auto-detect the Flash content.
+This can be forced with `class="fancybox-swf"` or alternatively `class="fancybox-iframe"`.
+The difference between the two is in size of the overlay viewport.

+= Is Easy FancyBox multi-site compatible? =

-Upload the complete /easy-fancybox/ directory to /wp-content/mu-plugins/ and move the file fancybox.php one dir up.
+Yes.
+Designed to work with **Network Activate** and does not require manual activation on each site in your network.
+You can even install it in mu-plugins: upload the complete /easy-fancybox/ directory to /wp-content/mu-plugins/ and move the file easy-fancybox.php one dir up.

 == Screenshots ==